 Vietnamese Americans and their cultural heritage now represent a rich part of Mississippi history.

-Jamie Bounds is acquisitions librarian at the Millsaps-Wilson Library, Millsaps College.
+Jamie Bounds is an acquisitions librarian at the Millsaps-Wilson Library, Millsaps College.

 Arden, Harvey.
 “The Wanderers from Vung Tau: Troubled Odyssey of Vietnamese Fishermen.”
 National Geographic (September 1981): 378-395.